Molenfeuer/Millnificent/README.md

 ## Options

-I'm sorry, but Solid Foundations (the Framework used by Mill-nificent) will not support configuration options in the foreseeable future.
-I hope the maintainer will add this functionality someday.

-Available languages: 🇬🇧 🇩🇪 🇪🇸 🇫🇷
+- 🎨🖌️ You can change the color of the mill as you wish.

-For those who want some alternative sprites, I have included skins created by other great artists and myself!
+- For those who want some alternative sprites, I have included skins created by other great artists and myself!
 If you've created your own skin for Millnificent and want to share it, please let me know!

+- Available languages: 🇬🇧 🇩🇪 🇪🇸 🇫🇷

 ## Features